QuickBirdEng/XCoordinator/README.md

 ### 🚏 Redirection

 Let's assume, there is a route type called `HugeRoute` with more than 10 routes.
 To decrease coupling, `HugeRoute` needs to be split up into mutliple route types.
-As you will discover, many routes in `HugeRoute` use transitions dependent on a specific rootViewController, such as `push`, `show`, `pop`, etc. XCoordinator has two solutions for you to solve such a case, if splitting up routes by introducing a new router/coordinator is not an option.
+As you will discover, many routes in `HugeRoute` use transitions dependent on a specific rootViewController, such as `push`, `show`, `pop`, etc. If splitting up routes by introducing a new router/coordinator is not an option, XCoordinator has two solutions for you to solve such a case which are `RedirectionRouter` and `RedirectionCoordinator`.

 A `RedirectionRouter` can be used to map a new route type onto generalized `SuperRoute` routes.
 A `RedirectionRouter` is independent of the `TransitionType` of its superRouter.
 You can use `RedirectionRouter.init(viewController:superRouter:map:)`  or subclassing by overriding `mapToSuperRoute(_:)` to create a `RedirectionRouter`.